 The Hawaiian monk seal is a species of earless seal native to Hawaii.
-They are listed as an endangered species and threatened by human encroachment, entanglement in fishing nests and past commercial hunting for their skins.
+They are listed as an endangered species threatened by human encroachment, entanglement in fishing nets, and past commercial hunting for their skins.

-They are characterized by a gray coat, a slender physique, and a white belly.
-Hawaiian monk seals measure on average 2.1 meters in body length and their body mass spans between 140 to 180 kilograms.
+A gray coat, a slender physique, and a white belly characterize them.
+Hawaiian monk seals measure, on average, 2.1 meters in body length, and their body weighs 140 to 180 kilograms.

 They spend two-thirds of their time in the water.
 They prefer to lounge on volcanic rocks and corals.
 There are many protection programs set to save this endangered species.

-Hog deer live in forests, clearing and grasslands.
+Hog deer live in forests, clearings, and grasslands.
 They are named due to their running style.
-Instead of jumping over objects, hog deer will lower their head and run under objects where possible, much like a hog would.
+Instead of jumping over objects, hog deer will lower their head and run under things where possible, much like a hog would.

-They are olive-brown with white tips to their hair.
-They weigh up to 50kg and a length of 135cm.
+They are olive brown with white tips to their hair.
+They weigh up to 50kg and have a length of 135cm.